vrossini/vrossini/README.md

-- 👋 Hi, you can call me Vinny
+- 👋 Hi, you can call me Vini
 - 👀 I'm interested in developing quality mobile applications

 <!---